An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

 If a tiling is invariant by a translation of a vector $v\in \R^2$, then $v$ is a period of the tiling.
 If any period of the tiling must be zero, we say that the tiling is non-periodic\footnote{See \cite[Section 1.3]{SMKGS:23_1} for different definitions of non-periodicity.}.

-In this section, we will prove Theorem \ref{AP}, which implies that any tiling generated by Tile $(\sqrt{3}:1)$ is non-periodic.
-We introduce a special marking in Figure \ref{Amm0}.
-We call them Golden Amman Bar, in short GAB.
-We draw one dashed segment in the fore side, and three in the rear side.
+In this section, we will prove that any tiling generated by Turtle is non-periodic.
+We introduce special markings in Figure \ref{Amm0}, which we call {\bf Golden Ammann Bar}s, in short {\bf GAB}s.
+We draw one dashed segment in the fore side, and three on the rear side.

-\begin{rem} This type of markings were originally introduced by R.~Ammann to construct a finite set of tiles to enforce hierarchical substitutive structure by additionally assumimg that they must continue across the edges to a line, see \cite{AGS:92,Gruenbaum-Shephard:87,Akiyama:12}.
-We should note that the role of Amman bars in Tile $(\sqrt{3}:1)$ is different because our GAB are ``dispensable".
-Indeed, as we see below, the GAB must continue across the edges and form a line, if we wish to tile the plane.
-We draw them only to show that the resulting tiling is non-periodic without knowing its substitutive structure. \end{rem}
+Our strategy of proof is to show that there is an approximate hexagonal lattice structure of GAB within the Kagome Lattice (Lemma \ref{AB},\ \ref{KagomeLattice} and \ref{Hexagon}).
+Fixing two directions of GABs, the flipped tiles are exactly located at the crossings of these GABs (Lemma \ref{Bij}).
+Since the ratio of lengths of GAB on the fore side and the rear is $1:4$, if GABs have natural frequency among Kagome tiling, then it must be irrational (Theorem \ref{AP}) by statistical consideration of GABs measured by their lengths.
+This implies that a periodic tiling by Turtle is impossible.

+Given a polygon that forms the boundary of a patch, the inner angle $\theta$ of a vertex is defined as usual.
+The ``complementary angle" of a vertex is defined to be $2\pi-\theta$, which is not the external angle $\pi-\theta$.